 Ceilidh Band, barn dance, square dance hire in London, Kent, Surrey and Essex.

 Many barn dance bands are semi-professionals, for whom playing barn dances is their only musical experience.
-Ask them to slip in a bit of latin jazz, an Italian Tarantella or your favourite klezmer hora, and you’ll be met by a sharp intake of breath.
-Other bands are very professional, but take the whole barn dance thing rather seriously and they might sulk if you accidentally hoe-up instead of hoe-down, or do-so-don’t instead of do-si-do.
+Ask them to slip in latin jazz, Italian Tarantella or your favourite klezmer hora and you’ll be met by a sharp intake of breath.
+Other bands are very professional, but take the whole barn dance thing rather seriously.
+They might sulk if you accidentally hoe-up instead of hoe-down, or do-so-don’t instead of do-si-do.

 Our Ceilidh Band is a bit different!
 They have a lot of fun with the music, sometimes taking it in all sorts of unexpected directions, and we expect our audiences to have a lot of fun as well.

 Our callers select from hundreds of dances and will always take the expertise, energy and enthusiasm of the dancers into account at your event.
 It may be that you’re looking for nothing more than a general barn dance and are happy to leave all the choices to the band.
 However, if you have a particular theme in mind – be it English, Scottish, American or whatever, just let them know!

 One of their unique points as a ceilidh band is that, in a wedding situation, they are able to cater for the unusual combinations of music and dance.
 This is sometimes called for when bride and groom are from different countries or cultures.
 If you’re looking for a band for a Scottish/Jewish wedding, Irish/Russian wedding, or an English/French wedding, they have the experience and repertoire to keep everybody happy!